 Day 2 – Hanging Out with the Stars in Palm Springs

 During Palm Springs’ many film festivals, officiating Hollywood stars are in town but are often hard to find.
-This itinerary will boost your chances of seeing one.
+This One Week in Palm Springs itinerary will boost your chances of seeing one.
 A star-struck day in Palm Springs begins with breakfast at Spencers at the Mountain, located literally at the base of the San Jacinto range.
 Spencers offers up an eclectic range of hearty entrees, from three eggs with corned beef hash to lobster Benedict.
 On Thursdays and Mondays, it won’t be too crowded and you may see Hollywood elite on a long weekend, lingering over coffee.

 Next, take the Celebrity Grand Tour offered by Palm Springs Celebrity Tours, offered daily (except holidays) at 10:00 am and 1:30 pm.
 You could, of course, sight see on your own with the variety of maps available, but PSCT’s 36-passenger bus allows you to peer over high walls without trespassing; plus, the guides are knowledgeable – chances are, you wouldn’t be able to find the former site of Alan Ladd’s hardware store (he’d personally deliver lumber) on your own.
 And they share gossip.